BredaUniversityGames/Blossom/readme.md

 # BEE Engine - Blossom

+NOTE: this repo does not include PS5 backend of the engine

 ### Running the Project

 In order to run the engine, the startup project must be set to `game`.